jeff4/bionotes.github.io/ochem.md

 * 5/03 Hydride shift rearrangements in E1 reactions
 * 5/04 Completed Problem 6-32
 * 5/05 Started Problem 6-33
-* 5/06-07 Completed Problem 6-33 with a whole bunch of E1 and S<sub>N</sub>1 products; both with and without cation rearrangements
+* 5/07 Completed Problem 6-33 with a whole bunch of E1 and S<sub>N</sub>1 products; both with and without cation rearrangements
+* 5/08 Completed Problems 6-34, 6-35, 6-36.
+Zaitseff''s rule on most stable alkenes are the ones with most substituted groups.